DmitrySpitsyn/SQL-Server-Maintenance-Solution/README.md

 # SQL-Server-Maintenance-Solution
-Hardening Solution and other SQL Server scripts for health checks and performance tuning.
+Hardening Solution and other SQL Server scripts for health checks and performance tuning.<br>
 This solution was created partly based on https://www.cisecurity.org (State: 31 July, 2019).
 Allows to completely lock down a server, except for the particular services that it requires to perform specific duties.
 Some of the features and services, provided by default, may not be necessary, and enabling them could adversely affect the security of the system.